asravankumar/END2.0/session_2/Readme.md

   - a_o1 = sigmoid(o1) = 1/(1 + exp(-o1))
   - a_o2 = sigmoid(o2) = 1/(1 + exp(-02))
 ```

+ Now that the predict value is computed, we compute the error.
  Errors w.r.t the targets. - L2 error.
  The difference between actual and predicted error.
  ```